Fast Adaption Is The Key To Survival

 Many external factors can influence this transportation KPI.
 For example, random inspections at international borders, paperwork revisions, and road transportation, high traffic can increase the risk of delay.

-In times of Corona, it is vital to have identified the different requirements and processes for each country based on biosecurity regulations for incoming products to avoid additional delays.
+In Corona, it is vital to have identified the different requirements and processes for each country based on biosecurity regulations for incoming products to avoid additional delays.
 If possible, have a validation with each border authority to understand the new estimated times, facilitating a more accurately scheduled delivery.

-Customers expect their shipment to arrive on time, but they also expect their cargo load delivered in the best condition
+Customers expect their shipment to arrive on time, but they also expect their cargo load delivered in the best condition.

 Transportation KPI #2 — Perfect Shipments Measurements